OWASP/www-project-automotive-emb-60/index.md

 ## Software
-The EMB60 provides some firmwares out of the box.
+The EMB60 provides some libraries and firmwares out of the box.
 Since the device can be freely programmed it is not limited to them.
 Existing firmwares include:

 **CAN-to-USB Interface**
 Provides two CAN interfaces through a USB connection.
 It implements the SocketCAN interface which is natively supported on linux and thus provides linux sockets to use.
 This allows the usage with already established tools like can-isotp and scapy.

 **Secure Bootloader**
-Still in development, a secure bootloader is being worked on.
-It shall provide functionality for encryption while flashing a custom firmware over CAN.
-Also software authentication of custom firmwares shall be provided.
+An open source secure bootloader being improved continuously.
+* Firmwareupdate over automotive protocols (CAN using the protocols IsoTP and UDS)
+* Confidentiality: Secure distribution of updates utilizing hardware accelerated AES-128-GCM encryption
+* Integrity/Authenticity: Secure boot utilizing HMAC-SHA256 Signatures (hardware accelerated)
+* Keys stored in flash memory protected through MPU
+* Tries to not rely on the firmware being secure (suitable for exploitable firmwares)
+* Extensive RAM erase and other protection mechanism